lpp1985/ACRFAnnotator/FlowChart.md

 # Annotation Migration

-In the event of multiple versions of annotations, the prioritization and merging of one version with others or the migration of old version annotations due to formatting or sequencing changes in the input PDF document can be accomplished through the use of the **Update** function.
+In the event of multiple versions of annotations, merging of one prioritized version with others or the migration of old version‘s annotations  to new PDF file due to formatting or sequencing changes in the input PDF document can be accomplished through the use of the **Update** function.
 This allows for the achievement of our intended goals with one-line script.

 ```python
 import json